 What is an adoption plan?

 An adoption plan is an outline of what you want for your child and for yourself through the adoption process and after the child is placed for adoption.
+You are likely facing an unplanned pregnancy and have decided that adoption is the best option for you and your baby.

 Your adoption plan might include choosing an adoption professional, the steps of your adoption process, choosing an adoptive family and the level of openness or communication with the family (and your child), counseling support, a financial budget, your birth or hospital plan, and post-placement support.